Coat of arms of the United Kingdom: Changing styles

 The blazons of the royal arms do not specify any particular heraldic crown to be depicted in the achievement, using only the term "imperial crown proper" to indicate a crown with arches and in its natural colours.
 (Note: Although the cap of the heraldic crown is always represented as crimson even though the cap of the real crown is of purple velvet.)
-The first reference to the "imperial crown" of England was during the reign of Henry VIII in the Ecclesiastical Appeals Act 1532, which declared that "this realm of England is an empire... governed by one Supreme Head and King having the dignity and royal estate of the imperial Crown of the same".
-(Note: In William Blackstone's 1765 Commentaries on the Laws of England, he explained that 'The meaning therefore of the legislature, when it uses these terms of empire and imperial, and applies them to the realm and crown of England, is only to assert that our king is equally sovereign and independent within these his dominions, as any emperor is in his empire; and owes no kind of subjection to any other potentate on earth.')

 The actual form of the crown has varied over time.
 In England, the heraldic crown is ultimately based on St Edward's Crown, which has four crosses pattée and four fleurs-de-lis around the rim and two arches.
 However, depictions have varied depending on the artist.
-Queen Victoria, for example, favoured a crown with rounded arches of "the type of an earlier time" since at least the 1860s, (Note: Victoria had featured in William Wyon's gothic crown coin in 1847, and the Palace of Westminster, rebuilt from 1840–1876, makes extensive use of a gothic style crown.
+Queen Victoria, for example, favoured a crown with rounded arches of "the type of an earlier time" from at least the 1860s, (Note: Victoria had featured in William Wyon's gothic crown coin in 1847, and the Palace of Westminster, rebuilt from 1840–1876, makes extensive use of a gothic style crown.
 The British had assumed direct rule over India in 1858 and the Order of the Star of India, created in 1861, depicted a Tudor Crown from its inception.
 Victoria had a new crown made in 1870 which resembled the Tudor Crown, declining to wear the Imperial State Crown which she found heavy and uncomfortable.) and in about 1880, after she was proclaimed Empress of India, the heraldic crown was altered to give it a more imperial form by making the arches semi-circular.

 After the accession of Edward VII, the War Office raised the issue of a standardised design of the crown for use by the British Army, as several crowns of different patterns were in use.
 In 1901, the king decided on a "Tudor" crown design based on the crown of Henry VII, as "chosen and always used by Queen Victoria personally".
 This style was used until after the accession of Elizabeth II in 1952, when the design reverted to a style with depressed arches used by Charles II.
 The design was updated again after the accession of Charles III, to a design similar to that adopted in 1901.